-- Zero Waste Italy (ZWI) works with the biggest country network of zero waste municipalities in the world, with a total now of 340 municipalities in collaboration with ZWI. - → Capannori was one of the first Zero Waste Certified Cities in Europe. - Two municipalities-Lodi Vechhio and Codevilla-have committed to become Zero Waste Candidate Cities.
+- → Zero Waste Italy (ZWI) works with the biggest country network of zero waste municipalities in the world, with a total now of 340 municipalities. - Capannori was one of the first Zero Waste Certified Cities in Europe. - Two municipalities Lodi Vecchio and Codevilla have committed to become Zero Waste Candidate Cities.